 Overdose Response Program - Metro Public Health Department of Nashville/Davidson County The objective of this report is to provide education and increase awareness in Davidson County about the local drug overdose epidemic.
-EXECUTIVE SUMMARY Notable Trends Suspected Fatal Drug Overdoses The annual number of fatal drug overdoses in Davidson County has increased each year from 2016 through 2022.
-During first quarter 2023, there were 142 (93 completed and 49 pending) suspected drug overdose deaths that occurred in the county.
-Fentanyl: Fentanyl, a synthetic opioid, was detected in approximately seventy-five percent of overdose-related toxicology reports in first quarter 2023.
+EXECUTIVE SUMMARY 2023 | Quarters 1-2: January 1 - June 30 Suspected Fatal Drug Overdoses During the second quarter of 2023, there were 163 suspected drug overdose deaths (104 completed and 59 pending) that occurred in the county.
+The first and second quarter combined accounted for 332 deaths (271 completed and 61 pending).
+The annual number of fatal drug overdoses in Davidson County has increased each year from 2016 through 2022.
+Fentanyl: Fentanyl, a synthetic opioid, was detected in approximately seventy-six percent of overdose-related toxicology reports in the first two quarters of 2023.
 Fentanyl is a primary contributor to overdose deaths in Davidson County.
-Other frequently detected substances among suspected overdose deaths in first quarter 2023 were cocaine and methamphetamine.
-Demographics: Males accounted for the largest percentage of suspected drug overdose deaths at seventy percent during first quarter 2023.
-In regard to age group, the largest percentage of deaths occurred among 45-54 year olds (29%).
+Cocaine and methamphetamine were also frequently detected in suspected overdose deaths in quarters one through two.
+Demographics: Males accounted for the largest percentage of suspected drug overdose deaths at seventy percent during quarters one through two of 2023.
+In regard to age group, the largest percentage of deaths occurred among 45-54 year olds (27%).
 Suspected Nonfatal Drug Overdose-Related Emergency Department (ED) Visits (Syndromic Surveillance) The annual number of suspected drug overdose-related ED visits captured by syndromic surveillance (definition on page 3) peaked during 2020 and have remained relatively stable in the years since then.
-Syndromic surveillance captured 499 suspected drug overdose-related ED visits during first quarter 2023.
-This represents a 5% decrease when compared to first quarter 2022.
-Drug/Substance Category: The top three drug/substance categories reported for overdose-related ED visits during first quarter 2022 were non-heroin opioids (75%), heroin (20%), and stimulants (5%).
-There appears to be a continued shift away from heroin and towards synthetic opioids.
-Demographics: During first quarter 2023, approximately two-thirds of drug overdose-related ED visits in Davidson County were among males, and 32% of drug overdose-related ED visits occurred among individuals 25-34 years old.
+Syndromic surveillance captured 1,048 suspected drug overdose-related ED visits during the first two quarters of 2023.
+This represents a 10% decrease when compared to the corresponding time period in 2022.
+Drug/Substance Category: Non-heroin opioids (73%) was the top drug/substance category reported for overdose-related ED visits.

+Demographics: During quarters one through two of 2023, approximately two-thirds of drug overdose-related ED visits in Davidson County were among males, and 31% of drug overdose-related ED visits occurred among individuals 25-34 years old.
 Suspected Drug Overdoses Requiring Response by Nashville Fire Department Emergency Medical Services (NFD-EMS) The annual number of suspected drug overdoses requiring NFD-EMS response increased from 2016 through 2020 and have remained relatively stable since then.
-There were 1,328 suspected drug overdoses requiring NFD-EMS response during first quarter 2023, representing a 4% increase compared to first quarter 2022.
+There were 2.883 suspected drug overdoses requiring NFD-EMS response during the first two quarters of 2023, representing a 4% increase compared to the first two quarters of 2022.
 Demographics: Males accounted for the largest percentage of NFD-EMS responses, and people in the 25-34 year old age group accounted for 31% of responses.
+Suspected Fatal Drug Overdoses by Quarter, 2016-2023 - Davidson County, TN